Right Arrow

 Scenario: A nursing student recaps a used needle by hand and is punctured, risking exposure to blood-borne pathogens.

-Root Causes & Impact: While a smaller proportion of total injuries, needlestick incidents are high-risk.
-0.3 incidents per medical student annually are reported.
-Inexperience, rushed procedures, and poor reporting culture drive these numbers.
+Root Causes & Impact: While they represent a smaller proportion of total injuries, needlestick incidents are high-risk, particularly in clinical training settings.
+Inexperience, rushed procedures, and a poor reporting culture contribute to these events.

-How video intelligence helps: AI systems can monitor clinical skills labs for unsafe sharps handling and verify compliance with safety-engineered disposal protocols.
-Video review supports targeted retraining where risky practices are identified.
+How video AI helps: Reviewing video from clinical skills labs can help identify unsafe sharps handling and verify compliance with disposal protocols, supporting targeted retraining where risky practices are identified.

 Injury Type